 Royal Park Hotel The Kyoto (B)

-Experience the complex traditions of the Japanese tea ceremony, a highly stylized ritual that began in the 16th century when tea was first brought to Japan.
-Later, enjoy a specially arranged visit to a Zen temple normally closed to the public.
+In the morning, visit Tokufuji Temple, which features a unique zen rock garden.
+Then enjoy lunch with a maiko, or apprentice geisha, and learn about her ancient arts.
+After lunch, experience the complex traditions of the Japanese tea ceremony, a highly stylized ritual that began in the 16th century when tea was first brought to Japan.
 After time at leisure, meet up for a farewell dinner.
 The next day, transfer to the airport for your flight home.

 This is a hiking and cultural trip.
-Our hikes range from 2 to 4 hours per day (1–8 miles) on well-worn paths with some steep rocky and uneven terrain.
+Our hikes range from 2–4 hours per day (1–8 miles) on well-worn paths with some steep rocky and uneven terrain.
 During hikes on the Kumano Kodo trail, transportation by local bus is available for those who prefer not to walk.
 Vehicle support is provided on all other days.

 Click here for a description of all activity levels.

-Transferring between major cities on this trip, we travel by public train in keeping with local Japanese custom.
-There will be two nights during which we will be without our luggage and we carry what we need in our day packs.
+Transfers on this trip will be by public train or private bus.
+There will be 2 nights during which we will be without our luggage and we carry what we need in our day packs.

 Note that seafood and soy are both prevalent in Japanese cuisine.
 Please contact us to discuss any special dietary requirements.